romanpauk/dingo/docs/architecture/containers.md

 - compile-time bindings from the `bindings<...>` source
 - runtime registrations added later through `register_type<...>()`

-That makes `container<bindings<...>>` the unified entry point when a container starts with compile-time bindings and may also receive runtime registrations.
+`container<bindings<...>>` is the container form for mixed graphs: static bindings are known when the container type is named, and runtime registrations can still be added afterward.

 ## Static And Runtime Facades